Slavery and Human Trafficking Statement

 Organisational Structure, Business and Supply Chain

-The Group provides software and services to organisations operating within highly regulated industries such as aviation, banking and finance and life science, healthcare and manufacturing with its main operational premises spread throughout the UK, EU, US, Middle East and SE Asia.
+The Group provides software and services to organisations operating within highly regulated industries such as aviation, banking and finance and life science, healthcare and manufacturing with its main operational premises spread throughout the UK, EU, US, Aus, Middle East, India and SE Asia.

-With a portfolio of software products including Q-Pulse, Coruson, Pentana Audit, Pentana Performance and PleaseReview, Ideagen helps its clients reduce costs, improve operational efficiency, strengthen compliance and oversight, and anticipate and manage every detail of risk.
+With a portfolio of software products including Q-Pulse, CompliSpace, Coruson, Pentana Audit, Pentana Performance, ProcessMap and PleaseReview, Ideagen helps its clients reduce costs, improve operational efficiency, strengthen compliance and oversight, and anticipate and manage every detail of risk.

-Ideagen directly employs ~500 members of staff across its global operations.
+Currently, more than 4000 firms use our software across banking, finance, aerospace, government and pharmaceutical operations.
+Ideagen directly employs over 1300 members of staff across its global operations.

 We are serious about our brand because it’s part of our identity and so is our commitment to corporate social responsibility.
 We believe transparency is the best way we can ensure the public that we are doing our best as an ethical corporate citizen.
 In that spirit, we have published our annual statement for slavery and human trafficking, made in compliance with section 54 of the Modern Slavery Act 2015, in which we explain how slavery and human trafficking can affect our business and the steps we are taking to ensure we prohibit it.

-This past financial year ending 31 March 2019, we took the following key steps to ensure slavery and human trafficking did not occur within our Company or supply chain.
+This past Company financial year ending 30th April 2022, we took the following key steps to ensure slavery and human trafficking did not occur within our Company or supply chain.

 Slavery and Human Trafficking Policies